saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **Response:** Returns a `200 OK` response with `analyses_count`, `comparisons_count`, and the `FREE_TIER_LIMITS`.
 *   **Error Handling:** Includes `try-catch` blocks.

-## 6. Styling and Branding
+### 6. Styling and Branding
 *   **Tailwind CSS:** Used extensively for all styling, providing a utility-first approach.
 *   **`src/globals.css`:**
     *   Defines custom CSS variables for the **Crowd Black** and **Pure White** color palette for dark mode.
 This ensures consistent theming across the application.
     *   Includes specific variables for **Positive Green**, **Neutral Gray**, **Negative Red**, and **Accent Blue** to be used for sentiment and interactive elements.
     *   **Now includes color variables for Emerald, Crimson, Yellow, Cyan, Deep Blue, Forest Green, and Purple Haze themes.**
-    *   Applies the `Jura` font globally to the `body` element.
+    *   Applies the `Inter` font globally to the `body` element.
     *   **New CSS Rule:** Includes `.prose a { text-decoration: underline; }` to ensure all links within Markdown-rendered content are clearly underlined.
-*   **`tailwind.config.ts`:** Configures Tailwind to use `Jura` as the default `font-sans` family and `font-heading`.
+*   **`tailwind.config.ts`:** Configures Tailwind to use `Inter` as the default `font-sans` family and `font-heading`.
 It also extends the color palette with the new brand colors and sentiment-specific colors.
-*   **Branding:** The application features a distinct "SentiVibe" word logo with `text-3xl font-extrabold tracking-tight` styling in the header and `text-5xl font-extrabold tracking-tight` on the landing page, using the `font-heading` (Jura) typeface.
+*   **Branding:** The application features a distinct "SentiVibe" word logo with `text-3xl font-extrabold tracking-tight` styling in the header and `text-5xl font-extrabold tracking-tight` on the landing page, using the `font-heading` (Inter) typeface.
 The "Vibe" part of the logo is highlighted with the `text-accent` color.

 ## 7. Dependencies
 Key dependencies include: